Surveyor (crater)

+History

 On April 20, 1967, the Surveyor 3 spacecraft landed within the crater near the east rim.
 Surveyor 3 was the third lander of the American uncrewed Surveyor program sent to explore the surface of the Moon.

 The Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid north of Surveyor crater on November 19, 1969, and eventually walked over to Surveyor 3.
 During their descent, Surveyor crater was a major landmark, and is the largest crater at the landing site.
 To the west of Surveyor is Head crater.
 To the southwest are Bench crater and Sharp crater (now called Sharp-Apollo).
 To the south is Halo crater.
 A distinct crater on the northeast rim is called Block crater.

 Block crater was described in the Apollo 12 Preliminary Science Report:

 At Block Crater, high on the north wall of Surveyor Crater, nearly all the ejected blocks are sharply angular, which suggests that the crater is very young.
 Many of the blocks clearly show lines of vesicles similar in appearance to vesicular lavas on Earth.
 The blocks are probably derived from the older, coarse blocky ejecta deposit underlying the rim that resulted from the Surveyor Crater event.
 The regolith at Block Crater may be a meter or less thick.

 Surveyor crater shortly after landing.
 The Surveyor 3 spacecraft is in shadow.

 Block crater in foreground and Surveyor crater in background, near the end of second EVA of the mission.
 Surveyor 3 spacecraft is visible behind Block.